 Master creative director, art director and photographer Trevor Messersmith of 80east Design felt motivated and challenged to get people excited to vote.
 “I’m always shocked at voter turnout numbers and how low they are.
 If everyone who could vote did indeed vote, our country’s government could be so much different.
 I am always up for making voting seem as exciting and thrilling as it is!”
 His high-energy AIGA “Turn Out The Vote” posters speak for themselves.

 Alyssa Varsanyi’s special challenge speaks for itself.
-As she observes: “Suicide prevention is an emotionally heavy topic, and it is very important to make sure not to cause negative emotions… Suicide Prevention Now (SPN) was a collaboration between three organizations.
+As they observe: “Suicide prevention is an emotionally heavy topic, and it is very important to make sure not to cause negative emotions… Suicide Prevention Now (SPN) was a collaboration between three organizations.
 This microsite presents insights from the biannual 2022 Harris Poll collecting the public’s perceptions of mental health and suicide prevention.
 Our constant challenge while creating the site was using data to guide people through impactful actions to affect positive change and bring optimism and hope forward from the data trends.
 We created clear CTAs for each section, ways to spread awareness on social, and kept the focus on the positive changes that can be made.
 Bright colors underscored the constant optimism these organizations have.”

 Joana Miranda Jordao of Cherish Impression, who created a volunteer orientation booklet for the Pet Adoption Center of Orange County, also emphasizes the need to project optimism and keep people engaged: “The booklet had a lot of important information, and it was presented in a way that didn’t encourage volunteers to read.
 The biggest challenge was to deliver the information in an effective, appealing, and joyful way without removing any communication or overwhelming people during the onboarding process.”